 Kristal has been active in supervision, assessing practice and teaching for undergraduate degrees (mental health) and other NZQA approved programmes (Wellington and Auckland).

-She has also been successful in the creation of teaching packages required for a range of mental health programmes.
+She has also been successful in the creation of teaching packages required for a wide range of mental health programmes across a range of well-known providers.

 In addition, she has worked as a consultant in television production/media.
 This involves co-coordinating and providing tailored mental health support for people in unique environments.